What is the I-9 Form and Who Has to Complete it?

 How to complete the I-9 Form

-The I-9 form includes a list of which documents may be shown to the employer as part of the process of completing the form.
+The I-9 form includes a list of acceptable documents as part of the form completion process.
 The employee gets to choose which documents to provide.
 The employer must see original documents when completing the form, they may not complete it by looking at copies of the documents.

 The employer has the responsibility to ensure that the employee has completed everything.
 Small typos or omissions are technical violations.
 Examples of technical violations include forgetting to include the middle name, failing to check a box or dating the form.